sabotage-linux/netbsd-curses/README.md

 with these instructions it is easy to compile the majority of ncurses apps without problems against netbsd-curses.

+An alternative is to compile netbsd-curses with the option MERGE_TERMINFO=1, which will include the libterminfo objects in libcurses.

 a small percentage of apps written for ncurses poke at internals and need light patching: